sezanzeb/alsa-control/README.md

 ## Features

-Basically provide everything that is needed to comfortably use ALSA in a GUI
+Basically provide everything that is needed to comfortably use ALSA without pulseaudio in a GUI

 - [x] Show a volume meter as notification on volume changes or mute toggling
 - [x] Change the volume of soundcards without Master controls with softvol